Our Long Island Elder Lawyer Team Helps New Yorkers Plan For Care with Care

 People and families concerned about the potential costs of long-term care should start planning now.
 There are a number of solutions available to help protect assets and reduce costs, which you should consider with the advice of an experienced elder law attorney.
-Irrevocable trusts are a big part of this conversation!

 Long-term care insurance is a valuable planning tool that can help cover the costs of in-home care, nursing homes, and assisted living facilities.
 It is important to understand, however, that many insurers fight to limit or avoid paying out perfectly viable claims.

 Medicaid benefits can cover a significant chunk of long-term care coverage, including home care and nursing homes.
 To be eligible for Medicaid, however, you must be poor, meeting strict asset and income limitations.
 Without proper advance planning, you can spend all of your assets on your care until you fall below these poverty limits.
 Alternatively, you can obtain Medicaid while preserving your assets with the help of a Long Island elder lawyer at our firm.

 You can often obtain Medicaid eligibility through the use of an Irrevocable Trust also known as a “Medicaid Asset Protection Trust” or “MAPT.”
 These instruments can be used to protect assets and ensure that they are not counted when your Medicaid eligibility is being determined.
 Examples of this include placing your residence and investment portfolio in the MAPT.
 While you would relinquish control of these assets, you can continue to reside in the residence and receive the income from your portfolio.
 The assets would also be shielded from Medicaid’s estate recovery program.